 General Purpose

-The Index Management screen is used to manage the retention periods, statuses, and system resource usage of event and incident indexes within Logsign.
-This section allows you to determine which indexes remain active (Open), which ones are set to passive (Closed), and how long they are retained in the system.
+The Index Management screen is used to manage the retention periods, statuses, and system resource usage of event and incident indexes within Logsign USO.
+This section allows you to determine which indexes remain active (Open), which are set to read-only low-memory state (Frozen), which ones are set to passive (Closed), and how long they are retained in the system.

 Total Event Retention Period (Days)